alhafizzul/alhafizzul.github.io/_posts/2023-07-02-ziy-solution.md

 The correct password is `tjtotoqlqlolnisnrospunsoslrktktlrksjpiuiuiririrlrnsoumululrl`

 ## Conclusion
 1. I was born in a city where people mostly play [chinese chess](https://en.wikipedia.org/wiki/Xiangqi) instead of chess.
 I have never played chess before until I started solving this crackme.
-I have spent whole day to learn how to play chess.
 2. Did I solve this crackme by myself?
 To be honest I am not.
 I was stuck for a day because stockfish could not find the solution.
 Then I pm s4r to ask for hint and he said my parsed chess board is inverted.
 He also give me a nice [link](https://lichess.org/editor) to play with stockfish.
 After correct the chess board, stockfish was able to checkmate in 3 moves.
 Here is my first parsed board (match 1).
 ![Inverted board](/commons/2023-07-02-ziy-solution/img7.PNG)
 _Inverted board_